paulunder/my_tic_tac_toe/README.md

 9. I want the users to challenge each other
 10. I want my game to be fully responsive
 11. I want the user to come to a 404 error page instead of having to use the browser back button if they enter a url that does not exist
+12. I want that the user can contact me if they have any questions or feature requests

 ## Design